rohan-101204/-code_alpha_TASK-CALCULATOR/README.md

 ## Acknowledgements

-- **CodSoft Internship:** Special thanks to CodSoft for the opportunity.
+- **Code ALPHA Internship:** Special thanks to CodSoft for the opportunity.